irsat000/CAI-Tools/README.md

 It downloads an .html file.
 Even if a public character's settings are hidden, you can still download it and click on it to view it in browser.
 You will see the settings in key-value pairs.
 Definitions(chat examples) won't be showed unfortunately.
 ###### Passive
 Shows up to 999 chats in "View Chat Histories".
 You can download it all.
 The limit they put was originally 50.

+###### JSON_to_ReadOffline.html
+You can download this file individually.
+This can convert your existing .json character/history dumps into readable format, similar to "Download to read offline".
+Open this file, upload your dump in the input at middle-top of the page, that's all.